Deploration/Deploration/README.txt

 I'm 16 and have no idea what I'm doing.
-I'm jsut trying to set up my portfolio in advance so that I can use it to become employed.
+I'm just trying to set up my portfolio in advance so that I can use it to become employed.